matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/10 Summary.md

 * Error - A human action (mistake) that produces an incorrect result.
 * Defect - An imperfection or deficiency in a work product where it does not meet its requirements or specifications (aka bug, fault)
 * Failure - An event in which a component or system does not perform a required function within specified limits.
-* Debugging - The process of finding, analyzing and removing the causes of failures in a component or system.
+* Debugging - The process of finding, analysing & removing the causes of failures in a component or system.
 * Root Cause - A source of a defect such that if it is removed, the occurrence of the defect type is decreased or removed.

 ![image1.png](assets/image1.png)